microsoft/Federal-Business-Applications/demos/pdf-electronic-signatures/README.md

 Once installing the solution you need to run the following steps,

-Run the "SetupOneDrive" Flow manually.
+Run the ```SetupOneDrive``` Flow manually.
 You will need to re-establish the OneDrive connection.
-This creates a template Word document in the root of your OneDrive environment (/Signatures/AgreementsTemplate_NEW.docx).
+This creates a template Word document in the root of your OneDrive environment (```/Signatures/AgreementsTemplate_NEW.docx```).
 This is used by the Flow that creates the PDF file.

 Edit the "Power Apps Word Template Generation" Flow.
 You will need to re-establish the connections to the various services it uses.
 Enable the Flow and then create a new Signature record using the Signature Canvas App.
 Then you can wait for the email to show up in the inbox that contains the PDF file.